ixhamza/shim-review/README.md

 *******************************************************************************
 ### Do you build your signed kernel with additional local patches?
 What do they do?
 *******************************************************************************
-Yes.
-Our signed kernel includes local patches for storage bug fixes, performance optimizations, and new storage features.
-See the full list here: https://github.com/truenas/linux/compare/v6.12.25...truenas/linux-6.12?tab=commits.
-We also regularly backport and cherry-pick bug and security fixes from the linux-stable tree.
+Yes, our signed kernel incorporates custom local patches that focus on storage bug fixes, performance enhancements, and additional storage capabilities.
+The comprehensive list of changes is available here: https://github.com/truenas/linux/compare/v6.12.25...truenas/linux-6.12?tab=commits.
+We also maintain up-to-date security and stability by regularly incorporating fixes from the upstream linux-stable tree through backporting and cherry-picking.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?